rajtum/Machine-Learning-Makeshift-Portfolio/README.md

 # About
-*The portfolio can be found in the folder* `Sections` .* All the other folders are complimentary and referenced within `Sections` .
+The portfolio can be found in the folder `Sections` .
+All the other folders are complimentary and referenced within `Sections` .
 Please note that `.ipynb` files sometimes do not work due to the way Github views.
-Before opening these files, please read the section [How to Explore]()
+Before opening these files, please read the section [How to Explore](https://github.com/rajtum/Machine-Learning-Makeshift-Portfolio/blob/master/README.md#how-to-explore) to learn a workaround of how to view these files.
+Any comments, questions, or concerns can be directed to [rajit@uchicago.edu](mailto:rajit@uchicago.edu).

-*In this project, the Ames Housing Dataset, compiled in this [scientific paper](http://jse.amstat.org/v19n3/decock.pdf) by Dean De Cock was used to build ML models that predict the sale price of houses.
+In this project, the Ames Housing Dataset, compiled in this [scientific paper](http://jse.amstat.org/v19n3/decock.pdf) by Dean De Cock was used to build ML models that predict the sale price of houses.
 The Mean Absolute Error (MAE) represents how close the model's sale price prediction was to the actual sale price.
-For instance, when* `MAE = 20000` *that signifies a model predicted housing sale prices on average within $20,000 of the actual housing sale prices.*
+For instance, when `MAE = 20000` that signifies a model predicted housing sale prices on average within $20,000 of the actual housing sale prices.

-*Though many topics were discussed in the project, the main highlights were the trivariate hyperparameter optimization, 4D visualization of a XGBoost Regressor, capability to overlay multiple visualizations, and a taxonomical explanation of functions.*
+Though many topics were discussed in the project, the main highlights were the trivariate hyperparameter optimization, 4D visualization of a XGBoost Regressor, capability to overlay multiple visualizations, and a taxonomical explanation of functions.

 ## Highlights